By Hiroko Sato

 The Sai Parivaar is preparing a detailed site plan and has not formally applied for any permits yet.

 Singh said this week that the temple wants to be a peaceful neighbor.
 The temple often holds food drives and community kitchen events and provides free yoga classes to anyone from the public, all of which will continue at the Groton location, Singh said.
 The temple campus will have a 50-foot tree buffer all around it to create a serene atmosphere that the members look for, he added.

-Lathrop, vice chair of the Groton Interfaith Council who also serves on the Groton-Dunstable Regional School Committee, said she welcomes diversity and has no objection to the temple construction or the architectural design in the rendering.
+Lathrop, vice chair of the Groton Interfaith Council who also serves on the Groton-Dunstable Regional School Committee, said she welcomes diversity and has no objection to the temple construction or the architectural design.
 But she is concerned that the temple will be so much more than a typical neighborhood church in size.

 “I think it’s out of scale,” Lathrop said.

 The temple holds its weekly mass on Thursday evenings, drawing up to 250 people.
 The temple expects 25 to 50 people maximum for other weekly activities, he said, adding that the 200 parking spaces should be more than enough even for several festivals it holds each year.